YilinGao/breakout/README.md

 	Cheat keys:

-	- R: reset the current level (with scores turned to 0 and lives unchanged)
+	- `R`: reset the current level (with scores turned to 0 and lives unchanged)
-	- B: restore the paddle to its initial position
+	- `B`: restore the paddle to its initial position
-	- 1, 2, 3: skip the current level and start the corresponding level (with scores turned to 0 and lives unchanged)
+	- `1`, `2`, `3`: skip the current level and start the corresponding level (with scores turned to 0 and lives unchanged)

 	Power-ups: